 - Prayer – For us this is an essential.
 Asking for guidance from the One who knows best undoubtedly makes for smoother project, and helps us stay focused on what really matters.

 Not all things go according to plan.
 For instance, let’s say your plan is to remove a drop ceiling.
 You start tearing it out only to find that there is a hot mess of electrical wires and possibly even water damage being hidden.
 What to do?
-First, assess what needs to be done to keep you on your plan or consider how to adapt.
+First, assess what needs done to keep you on your plan or consider how to adapt.
 Absolutely be willing to step back from the project for a time to regroup and move forward.
 Nothing can be worse than forcing a plan to work that is obviously showing it needs tweaking.
 Talk it out and make changes as needed.
 Being clear on expectations and possibilities are a must to avoid that remodeling stress.

 Also, call in your built-in crew – your children.
 Involve your children because there is no better teacher than experience and it builds their confidence.
 Assign jobs that are age appropriate and ask them to help you in the smallest ways.
 Yes, it make take a bit of time to guide, but the reward will be immense for all of you.
 Your whole family will be able to step back and reap the rewards of the completed project.

-We truly hope these tips and laughable events have helped you along your remodeling journey.
+Finally, we truly hope these tips and laughable events have helped you along your remodeling journey.
 It all is really an adventure of learning and growing, and most importantly accomplishment.

-Do share this post so that others can know they are not alone.
+Additionally, share this post so that others can know they are not alone.
 Oh, and do tell us about your remodeling stress too!
 Sharing helps others and we want to build each other up.